simonmcallister0210/cognito-srp-helper/CONTRIBUTING.md

 ```

 After all these steps have been completed, you should be able to run integration tests locally.
 If you have any problems following these steps feel free to open an issue

-## Releasing new major version

-To release a new major version you must make sure you create a branch for the old major version.
-For example, if we are on v1, and we plan on releasing a braking change to v2, we must create a new branch for v1 just before we release v2

-After we have this old branch (e.g. v1) we need to update the Github workflow files to support GitHub actions for this branch.
-To do this, first checkout the new branch `git checkout v1` and look for comments in `.github/workflow/*` preceded by 'SUPPORTING OLDER MAJOR VERSIONS'.
-The comments will tell you what you need to change in order to support the old major version

-_Update 12/2022_ - BE AWARE - At time of writing the release-please action will always tag a release as 'latest', so if you release on an old major branch you will need to manually re-tag the latest Github release